Guelphs and Ghibellines: 13th–14th centuries

 Frederick, however, did not take part in any of the campaigns of 1250.
-He had been ill and likely felt tired, withdrawing to the Kingdom of Sicily where he remained for much of the year.
-Suddenly on 13 December 1250, however, after a persistent attack of dysentery, Frederick died in Castel Fiorentino (territory of Torremaggiore), in Apulia.
+He had been ill and likely felt tired, withdrawing to the Kingdom of Sicily, where he remained for much of the year.
+Suddenly, on 13 December 1250, however, after a persistent attack of dysentery, Frederick died in Castel Fiorentino (territory of Torremaggiore), in Apulia.
 Despite the betrayals, setbacks, and flux of fortune he had faced in his last years, Frederick died peacefully, reportedly wearing the habit of a Cistercian monk.
 Of his father's death, Manfred wrote to Conrad in Germany, "The sun of justice has set, the maker of peace has passed away."

 At the time of Frederick's death, his preeminent position in Europe was challenged but certainly not lost.
 The political situation remained fluid and the victories of 1250 had put Frederick seemingly in the ascendant once again.
-Everywhere Innocent IV's fortunes seemed dire: the papal treasury was depleted, his anti-king William of Holland had been defeated by Conrad in Germany and forced to submit while no other European monarch proved willing to offer much support for fear of Frederick's ire.
-In Italy, Frederick's lieutenants and partisans had recaptured much of the territories lost in the last two years; he was in a strong position and he prepared to march on Lyon in the new year.
+Everywhere Innocent IV's fortunes seemed dire: the papal treasury was depleted, his anti-king William of Holland had been defeated by Conrad in Germany and forced to submit, while no other European monarch proved willing to offer much support for fear of Frederick's ire.
+In Italy, Frederick's lieutenants and partisans had recaptured much of the territories lost in the last two years; he was in a strong position, and he prepared to march on Lyon in the new year.
 Despite the economic strains placed on the Regno, support from the Emperor of Nicaea, John III Doukas Vatatzes, enabled Frederick to relatively refill his coffers and resupply his forces.
-After the failure of Louis IX's crusade in Egypt, Frederick had skillfully imaged himself as the aggrieved party against the papacy, hindered by Innocent's machinations from supporting the campaign.
+After the failure of Louis IX's crusade in Egypt, Frederick had skillfully imagined himself as the aggrieved party against the papacy, hindered by Innocent's machinations from supporting the campaign.
 Frederick won growing support on the wider diplomatic stage.
 Only his death halted this momentum.
 His testament left Conrad the Imperial and Sicilian crowns.
 Manfred received the principality of Taranto, 100,000 gold ounces, and regency over Sicily and Italy while his half-brother remained in Germany.
 Henry Charles Otto, Frederick's son by Isabella of England, received 100,000 gold ounces and the Kingdom of Arles or that of Jerusalem, while the son of Henry VII was entrusted with the Duchy of Austria and the March of Styria.
 Perhaps aiming to lay stones for a potential peace settlement between Conrad and Innocent—or a final crafty scheme to further demonstrate papal prejudice against him, Frederick's will stipulated that all the lands he had taken from the Church were to be returned to it, all the prisoners freed, and the taxes reduced, provided this did not damage the Empire's prestige.
-In peacefully passing on his realms to his sons Frederick accomplished perhaps the main goal of any ruler.
+In peacefully passing on his realms to his sons, Frederick accomplished perhaps the main goal of any ruler.
 At his death, the Hohenstaufen empire remained the leading power in Europe and its security seemed assured in the persons of his sons.